 There have been many organizations that have contributed to the success of Portland Safe Routes to School.
 Our current partners are listed below:

-Portland Safe Routes to School (SR2S) began to develop programming in 2000, when the national conversation began with the funding of the Marin County program and the Oregon Walk + Bike to School committee was formed.
+Portland Safe Routes to School (SR2S) first developed programming in 2000, when the national conversation began with the funding of the Marin County (California) program and the formation of the Oregon Walk + Bike to School committee.

 The City of Portland took a step toward formalization when the State of Oregon passed House Bill 3712 (known as the ‘Safe Routes to School Bill') in 2001.
-Subsequent to this, we partnered with 5 schools in Portland that received $2,000 in state grants and delivered all school traffic safety services under the umbrella concept of ‘Safe Routes to School'.
+Subsequent to this, the City of Portland partnered with 5 schools in Portland that received $2,000 in state grants and delivered all school traffic safety services under the umbrella concept of ‘Safe Routes to School'.

-In 2003, the Portland Community and School Traffic Safety Partnership was established.
+In 2003, the Portland Community and School Traffic Safety Partnership was established within the City of Portland.
 Safe Routes to School is one part of this community-based, coalition-led effort to improve traffic safety in Portland.

-In 2005-06 Portland Safe Routes to School initiated the 5-E (Education, Encouragement, Engineering, Enforcement, and Evaluation) pilot project, with partnerships in eight schools.
-In 2006-07 eleven more partner schools joined.
-Seven more schools joined the program in 2007-08.
-In 2008-2009 forty five schools were added to our service list, although not all these schools received our full bundle of services.
-In 2009-2010, two additional schools joined the program.
-We now serve almost every elementary and K-8 school in the City, providing direct service to over 80 schools.
-Of those, we've completed engineering plans at 28 schools and 40 schools receive our education services.
+In 2005-06 Portland Safe Routes to School initiated the 5-E (Education, Encouragement, Engineering, Enforcement, and Evaluation) pilot project, beginning with partnerships in eight schools across three school districts (Portland Public, David Douglas, and Parkrose).
+Safe Routes now serves almost every elementary and K-8 school in the City, providing encouragement service to over 80 schools in five school districts (adding Reynolds and Centennial to the list).
+Safe Routes has completed engineering plans at 28 of these schools and 40 schools receive education services each year.